-Histoplasmosis has not yet been proven to be transmitted to humans by ticks, however, patients with Lyme disease have also tested positive for histoplasmosis after having one or more tick bites.
+Histoplasmosis is not, at this time, proven to be carried by ticks or transmitted by ticks, however, patients with Lyme disease have also tested positive for histoplasmosis.

 H. capsulatum fungus grows in soil and material contaminated with bird or bat droppings.
 The fungus has been found in caves, poultry houses, bat habitats and bird roosting areas.
 Histoplasmosis is reported to not be contagious, but is contracted by inhalation of the spores from disturbed soil or animal droppings.